 Who Needs Dental Ridge Augmentations?

 When a tooth falls out, is extracted, or has suffered damage due to trauma, the body begins absorbing the bone material underneath the tooth.
-If you wait too long after an extraction or tooth loss, you’ll likely need a dental ridge augmentation before getting a dental implant.
+If you wait too long after an extraction or tooth loss, you’ll likely need a dental ridge augmentation in Union City, NJ before getting a dental implant.

 Some individuals naturally have a weaker outer wall of the alveolar ridge and need ridge prevention.
 Furthermore, individuals who suffer from alveolar bone loss due to gum disease, periodontal disease, jaw injury, or face injury may need a ridge augmentation to reconstitute the natural contours of the facial structure.